 Categories of Customs Violations

-Customs laws can be found at US Code - Chapter 27, Sections 541-555.
-Those in violation of these laws, including smuggling, can be slapped with both criminal and civil penalties.
-There are four main categories of violations that fall under customs violations:
+Customs laws can be found in Chapter 27 of the U.S. Code, Section 541 through Section 555.
+Those in violation of these laws, can be slapped with both criminal and civil penalties.
+In addition to smuggling, there are three other main categories of crimes that fall under customs violations:

 False declarations can happen when a person returns to the U.S. or enters for the first time.
 They must declare the value of any goods they are bringing in from overseas.
 You can violate the law by misrepresenting the value of the goods, omitting them from the declaration form completely, or making false representations.
 Also, if you fail to disclose leaving or entering the country with $10,000 worth of currency, you can be criminally charged.